siddhartha-komodo/slate/source/includes/_017-cc-overview.md

 Until blockchain technology is capable of processing potentially billions, if not trillions, of transactions per second on a single blockchain, the gas-based blockchain platform is fundamentally flawed for today's market.
 The more popular a gas-based platform becomes, the more difficult, expensive, and prohibitive it is for businesses to develop on it, and for users to buy into it.

-Having observed crucial flaws in the currently popular gas-based smart-contract platform, we are now prepared to turn to the solution Komodo proposes.
+Having observed crucial flaws in the currently popular gas-based smart-contract platform, we are now prepared to turn to the smart-contract solution Komodo proposes.

 ## Introducing CryptoConditions